The Cosmological Grassmannian: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:Kinematics}, we review the kinematics of boundary correlators in de Sitter space and introduce the orthogonal Grassmannian as a powerful way to trivialize all kinematic constraints for massless spinning correlators.
 We show that the wavefunction coefficients can be written as an integral over the coordinates of the Grassmannian; cf.~(\ref{equ:main-integral}).
 In Section~\ref{sec:3pt}, we use little group covariance to bootstrap three-point functions for fields with arbitrary spins, making contact with the twistor analysis in~\cite{Baumann:2024ttn}.
 In Section~\ref{sec:4pt}, we introduce unitarity and the corresponding factorization limits as a key tool for bootstrapping four-point functions.
 We illustrate the Grassmannian formalism for the case of scalars exchanging a photon and a graviton and show that the known momentum-space answers are obtained by explicitly performing the integral in~(\ref{equ:main-integral}).
 In Section~\ref{sec:YM}, we present in detail the case of pure Yang--Mills theory.
 We show that the Grassmannian integral \eqref{equ:main-integral} computes a specific discontinuity of the momentum-space correlator, but that the full correlator can be reconstructed by performing an additional dispersive integral.
 Our conclusions are presented in Section~\ref{sec:conclusions}.

-4pt Three appendices contain supplemental material: In Appendix~\ref{app:twistors}, we give a brief introduction to twistors and review their recent application to spinning correlators in de Sitter space~\cite{Baumann:2024ttn}.
+4pt Four appendices contain supplemental material: In Appendix~\ref{app:twistors}, we give a brief introduction to twistors and review their recent application to spinning correlators in de Sitter space~\cite{Baumann:2024ttn}.
 In Appendix~\ref{app:factorization}, we derive the factorization property used in Sections~\ref{sec:4pt} and~\ref{sec:YM}.
-Finally, in Appendix~\ref{app:flat}, we analyze the flat-space limit, demonstrating explicitly how the flat-space Grassmannian emerges from the cosmological Grassmannian and how, in this limit, the momentum-space correlators develop the expected total energy singularities.
+In Appendix~\ref{app:flat}, we analyze the flat-space limit, demonstrating explicitly how the flat-space Grassmannian emerges from the cosmological Grassmannian and how, in this limit, the momentum-space correlators develop the expected total energy singularities.
+Finally, in Appendix~\ref{app:gravity}, we derive the graviton four-point function in Grassmannian space.
+We show that this leads to a triple discontinuity of the wavefunction coefficient in momentum space, but don't perform the additional dispersive integral to reproduce the full correlator.